-Direct mail is a little tricky to measure in terms of efficacy, so you’ll need to use things like unique URLs, QR codes and referrals, in order to measure the ROI of your campaign.
+Direct mail is a little tricky to measure in terms of efficacy, so you’ll need to use things like unique URLs, QR codes with logos and referrals, in order to measure the ROI of your campaign.

 Cold calling can be an intimidating task for even the most seasoned of sales professionals, but it’s a great way to connect quickly on a personal level.
 Despite the belief that this is a frustrating contact method, 49% of buyers prefer a cold call first.